philj56/tofi/README.md

 list of applications found in desktop files as described by the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

-**WARNING**: Currently, when a selection is made in drun mode, the filename of the selected desktop file is printed to stdout.
-In the next version of tofi, this will change to an executable command line, to be passed to swaymsg exec or similar.
-The new behaviour can be enabled now by passing --drun-print-exec=true to tofi-drun.
+**WARNING**: In the latest version of tofi, the default behaviour of drun mode has changed.
+Previously, when a selection was made in drun mode, the filename of the selected desktop file was printed to stdout.
+This couldn't be passed directly to swaymsg exec however, so applications launched in drun mode wouldn't always stay in the correct workspace.
+In the current version of tofi, this has changed to an executable command line, to be passed to swaymsg exec or similar.
+The drun-print-exec option is therefore useless and deprecated, and may be removed from a future version of tofi, so you should remove it from your configs.

 To use as a launcher for Sway, add something similar to the following to your Sway config file: